choco-is-me/Restaurant-backend/README.md

     python app.py
     ```

-2. Open your browser and navigate to `http://localhost:8000/swagger/`.
+2. Open your browser and navigate to `http://yourIP/swagger/`.
 This will open the Swagger UI, where you can explore the API endpoints and their documentation.

+3. In Front-end side:

+Navigate to App.jsx and modify this line: Axios.defaults.baseURL = "your backend IP";

+4. Run ```npm install``` first to install all the dependency.
+Then run ```npm run web``` to run the web app.

+5. Voilà!
+Enjoy tweaking the Restaurant System web app with ease.

 ### API Endpoints